 - Our extensive experience with Special Committee and SEC investigations, including several internal investigations of major companies involving complex reinsurance arrangements.

 Weil represents Farmers Insurance and various affiliates in In re Auto Body Shop Antitrust Litigation, a multidistrict litigation (MDL) in Florida federal court comprising dozens of cases across the country brought by auto repair shops, alleging that Farmers and dozens of other insurers artificially suppress reimbursement rates for auto body repairs, in violation of antitrust, RICO, and other statutes.
-Recently, Weil won the dismissal with prejudice of all claims in the lead case of the MDL.
+In September 2015, Weil won the dismissal with prejudice of all claims in the lead case of the MDL.
 The Court’s decision marks the third consecutive time that Farmers and the other defendants have prevailed on a motion to dismiss for failure to state a claim in the lead case, and suggests that the remaining cases in the MDL may suffer a similar fate.
-Subsequently, in November 2015, Weil won a significant victory for Farmers Insurance and its affiliates in another component of the MDL, when a Florida federal court granted the dismissal of all claims in a nationwide putative RICO class action relating to reimbursement for auto collision repairs.
-In the putative RICO class action, plaintiffs – operators of auto collision repair shops in Pennsylvania and North Carolina – allege that Farmers and more than seventy other insurers conspired with each other and other entities to artificially suppress the compensation to repair shops such as plaintiffs’ for auto collision repairs, in violation of the federal RICO statute and state laws.
+Then, in November 2015, Weil won a significant victory for Farmers Insurance and its affiliates in another component of the MDL, when a Florida federal court granted the dismissal of all claims in a nationwide putative RICO class action relating to reimbursement for auto collision repairs.
+Subsequently, as of June 2016, Weil has secured the dismissal of more than a dozen related cases in the MDL, and is currently defending a consolidated appeal of a number of the individual cases before the Eleventh Circuit.